 Most readers consume a few books a year.
 Readership rates are highest among school- or university-age Poles, and women are significantly more likely to enjoy reading than men.
-Printed books are more popular to read at home, in a park, or a café, whereas eBooks are more popular on the go – on public transport, during longer journeys, and on holidays.
+Printed books are more popular to read at home, in a park, or a café, and are also equally enjoyed by 59 percent of eBook readers.
 The demand for books peaks annually in November and December, in time for the winter holidays and Christmas season.
 Although books are often bought as presents or required reading, the majority of book buyers get them out of a pure love for reading.

 While the book industry in Poland is undergoing some major transformations, its digital segments will continue to develop, thus continuing the writing, publishing, and reading practices in the country.